Neotys-Labs/Ranorex/README.md

 * **Population**: The population, as defined in the NeoLoad test, virtual users will be stopped from.
 * **Amount**: The amount of virtual users specified that will be stopped from the given population.

-## DataExchange API

-Interaction with the Data Exchange API allows you to:
-* Send timing value to NeoLoad

 ### Module NL_ConnectToDataExchangeAPI

 This module establishes a connection to the NeoLoad Data Exchange API.